Saving Office Watch from Outlook.com

-Microsoft’s mail service Outlook.com moves Office Watch to Junk Email.
-Here’s how to stop it doing that.
+Microsoft’s mail service Outlook.com might move Office Watch or Office for Mere Morals to Junk Email.
+Here’s how to stop it doing that for any email,

 The same advice applies to other newsletters and emails that are wrongly marked as Spam / Junk Email.
 The famous UK newsletter, Popbitch, is treated the same way.

 No spam filter is perfect, they detect ‘false positives’ where legitimate emails are wrongly marked as spam.
 Why this happens is a topic for another time, it’s enough to know that not all messages you want to see will actually reach your Inbox.

 The most obvious spam are deleted without you seeing them at all.
 When the spam filter sees a message it’s not sure about (ie “maybe spam, maybe not”) it can put the message in a Junk Email or Spam folder.

 You should check that folder for missing messages before complaining about an unsent email.